-The body normally can regulate its glutamate and glutamine (a closely related amino acid that the body makes from glutamic acid exposure because it’s only the free version of the molecule that acts to excite the nerve cells.
-When more free glutamine is needed, the body manufactures only as much as it needs from naturally occurring bound glutamates and glutamines in the diet.
+The body normally can regulate its glutamate and glutamine (a closely related amino acid that the body makes from glutamic acid exposure because it’s only the free version of the molecule that acts to excite the nerve cells).
+The body manufactures only as much as it needs from naturally occurring bound glutamates and glutamines in the diet.

 What are the health effects of MSG?

-Here’s where most of the controversy surrounding MSG lies.
-It’s well-documented that in certain sensitive individuals, eating foods seasoned with MSG can result in various uncomfortable symptoms, most notably headaches, flushing, sweating, numb sensations, heart palpitations, nausea and weakness.
+Here is most of the controversy.
+It’s well-documented that in certain sensitive individuals, eating foods seasoned with MSG can result in various uncomfortable symptoms, most notably headaches, flushing, sweating, numbness, heart palpitations, nausea, and weakness. (source)

-- Obesity (in fact, MSG is used to induce obesity in lab animals)
+- Obesity (it’s used to induce obesity in lab mice)

 - Retinal degeneration